hirosystems/stacks-blockchain-api/running_an_api.md

 In this document, we'll go over how to run a [stacks-blockchain-api](https://github.com/hirosystems/stacks-blockchain-api) instance.
 There are several components involved here to have a working setup, and we'll go over each.
 We'll focus on the **easy** path to get the services running, which today is using Docker.
-Please note that the following guide is meant for a Unix-like OS (Linux/MacOS) - the commands *may* work on Windows but will likely need some adjustments (PR's welcome!).
+Please note that the following guide is meant for a Unix-like OS (Linux/MacOS) - the commands *may* work on Windows but will likely need some adjustments (PRs welcome!).

 - [Running a stacks-blockchain API instance with Docker](#running-a-stacks-blockchain-api-instance-with-docker)
   - [Requirements](#requirements)